Jacohun1/NS-AddCatalog-SO/README.md

 Please note that you may need to customize the script to fit your specific business requirements.

+##Setup
+- Create a new list for catalogs with the following custom attributes
+ - "_cat_prod_id"
+ - "_min_price"
+- Create a new item field called: "_catalog_field"
+ - Validate the field uses the new catalog list

 ## Customization

 The script contains several constants that can be adjusted to fit your business needs: